FedeFiumi/Design_Patterns_examples/structural/adapter/README.md

 Two key elements:

-* Target: the interface that the client (us) want to call
+* Target: the interface that the client want to call

-* Adaptee: the incompatible class that needs to be adapted to the client call
+* Adaptee: the incompatible class that needs to be adapted to be called correctly by the client (might be legacy or useful but not compatible with the current client implementation.)

 * Adapter: the class that has to adapt the target to the adaptee